sighingnow/jekyll-gitbook/_pages/Analyzer.md

 2. Create a `New Threshold Rule`.

 3. Let's setup a Queue threshold alert.
-Name it `<w class = "attendee-class">your_attendee_ID</w>LabQueueThreshold`, based on your attendee number. <ins>Threshold rules can be set according to Agent or Contact records.</ins>
+Name it <w class = "attendee-class">your_attendee_ID</w>LabQueueThreshold, based on your attendee number. <ins>Threshold rules can be set according to Agent or Contact records.</ins>

 4. Set the entity type to be `Queue`.